 The current silicone implants are made of a more cohesive gel (think gummi-bear consistency).
 If there is a tear in the implant, the gel is designed not to leak out of the implant.
 If a leak occurs, though, the implant should still be replaced.

 6. Do implants pose a problem for mammography?

-As of this writing, there is no evidence that breast implants affect pregnancy or ability to breast-feed.
-Pregnancy can alter breast size in an unpredictable way and could affect the long-term results of breast augmentation.(1)
+A 2019 study published in the Aesthetic Surgery Journal found that most women with breast implants can successfully breastfeed.
+Pregnancy can alter breast size in an unpredictable way and could affect the long-term results of breast augmentation, however.

 8. Can fat be taken from one area of the body and placed into the breasts?

 Some surgeons perform fat grafting breast augmentation.
 However, fat placed into breast tissue will sometimes calcify.
 These small calcifications may be seen on a mammogram and taken as a sign of cancer.
 Women may then go through a breast biopsy that they did not need.